danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-05-grab-the-latest-version-number-from-a-github-repository.md

 }
 ```

-On each site, I have a span element with the id “version”.
-I then added the code
+On each site, I have a span element with the id `version` and add the code
-snippet below to the end of github.js:
+snippet below to the end of `github.js`:

 ```
 $(document).ready(function() {